JoseRoca/WinFBX/docs/Databases/ADO Classes/CADOCommand Class.md

 # <a name="Name"></a>Name (CADOCommand)

-Sets or returns an string value that indicates the name of a **Command** object.
+Sets or returns a string value that indicates the name of a **Command** object.

 ```
 PROPERTY Name () AS CBSTR